priyankamaharanaa/hospital-management-system-text-/README.md

 Once the application is running, you can create and manage patient records, schedule appointments, and access staff information through the user-friendly interface.

-## Contribution

-Feel free to fork the repository and submit pull requests for improvements or additional features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----